 Get specific about the reasons, the purpose and the emotional benefits of learning your chosen foreign language and at regular intervals throughout your language study remind yourself of your ‘why’.
 Do this and you are more likely to succeed!

-Please leave us a comment below and tell us the reason ‘why’ you are studying a foreign language.
+Please leave us a comment below and tell us ‘why’ you are studying a foreign language.

 You May Also Like